chm0815/thatday-vibe-coded/README.md

 ## 100% Vibe-Coded

 This app was built with intuition, iteration, and a healthy disregard for best practices.
 No tests.
 No type safety.
-No部署 pipeline.
+No deployment pipeline.
 Just vibes and functionality.

 Built by Christoph Maurer